 In fact, Gary Lineker is fast becoming one of the most sage and diplomatic voices within populist Twitter.
 His tweets are calm and measured, seeking to dispel hate.

 I don’t particularly like Mr. Lineker, for reasons that are wholly irrelevant to this article, so this lamentation at the reaction of his tweets isn’t born from a fanatical worship of the MOTD presenter.
 What it is born from, however, is a concern at the toddler culture that is quickly becoming prevalent in the 21st Century.
-Perpetuated by the outrageously divisive Daily Mail and Sun, our society is quickly becoming wrapped up in a spiral of petty hate and othering.
+Perpetuated by inflammatory and partisan media outlets, our society is quickly becoming wrapped up in a spiral of petty hate and othering.

 In a bid to spell the doom that undercuts this feature, it was pleasing to see a plethora of support for Lineker, especially by those in similar proximities to influence.
 Indeed, Labour Leader Jeremy Corbyn commended his actions with a host of journalists doing like-wise.